 The terms polycythemia and hyperviscosity are often used interchangeably but are not equivalent.
 Polycythemia is significant only because it increases risk of hyperviscosity syndrome.
 Hyperviscosity is a clinical syndrome caused by sludging of blood within vessels.
-Sludging occurs because increased RBC mass causes a relative decrease in plasma volume and a relative increase in proteins and platelets.
+Sludging occurs because increased red blood cell mass causes a relative decrease in plasma volume and a relative increase in proteins and platelets.

 Incidence of polycythemia is about 3 to 4% (range 0.4 to 12%), and about half of infants with polycythemia have hyperviscosity.

-Dehydration causing relative hemoconcentration and an elevated Hct mimics polycythemia, but RBC mass is not increased.
+Dehydration causing relative hemoconcentration and an elevated hematocrit mimics polycythemia, but red blood cell mass is not increased.